-Current position: Research Scholar at National Institute of Industrial Engineering and ESG Research Associate at MSCI Inc., India
+Current position: Research Scholar at National Institute of Industrial Engineering, India

-Research Focus: Sustainable consumption and production, green supply chain, ESG research, life cycle assessment (LCA), environmental impact assessment and green buildings
+Research focus: sustainable consumption and production, green supply chain, environmental, social, and governance research, life cycle assessment, environmental impact assessment, and green buildings

-Her latest research focuses on Life Cycle Assessment of electricity from coal-fired thermal power plants in India.
-She has overseen various environmental aspects of real estate, commercial services and construction industries and gained expertise in Environmental Impact Assessments and green building certification.
-She is currently employed as an ESG Research Associate at MSCI Inc., India.
+Binita has overseen various environmental aspects of real estate, commercial services and construction industries, and gained expertise in environmental impact assessments and green building certification.

 CV as submitted for the Green Talents award (2010):